Microscopy and Cryo-EM AI

 Cryo-EM Particle Picking and Reconstruction

 The demonstrated value is task-specific.
 Particle picking improves throughput.
 Heterogeneity analysis explores conformational diversity.
-Reconstruction workflows help transform micrographs into maps.
+Reconstruction workflows convert micrographs into maps.
 Structural interpretation still depends on sample preparation, microscope quality, particle distribution, map resolution, local resolution, model fitting, and validation statistics.

 Link to Structure-Based Discovery